 The second project represents village mixed-use.
 It shows how the site of the Fremont Shopper shopping center, another older commercial development, could be converted to mixed-use.
 The site, which includes a gas station, is on the northeast corner of Fremont Avenue and Saratoga-Sunnyvale Road, across from Fremont High School.
-It is surrounded by apartment buildings on the north and east and by single-family homes on the northeast.
+It is surrounded by apartment buildings on single-family homes on the northeast.
 Approximately half of this site is also currently occupied by surface parking.